jakubjanak2004/messenger-repo/README.md

 In the chats page you can see all the users that use the messener application, if there is more than 10 user paging is being applied.

-If you cannost see the user you wanna find and there are lost of them, zou can use the search bar and look for certain user.
+If you cannot see the user you wanna find and there are lost of them, zou can use the search bar and look for certain user.
 If found all users with searched phrase will appear on the chats page.

 When you want to send message you have to select the user orherwise the message wont be sent.